-COURS COURSE OUTCOMES Upon si accessful completion of the course, the student will be able to: Cognitive Level CO1 Gain a higher level of personal involvement and interest in understanding and solvingenvironmental problems.
-CO2 Comprehend environmental problems from multiple perspectives with emphasis onhuman modern lifestyles and developmental activities CO3 Demonstrate knowledge relating to the biological systems involved in the major globalenvironmental problems of the 21st century CO4 Recognize the interconnectedness of human dependence on the earth's ecosystems CO5 Influence their society in proper utilization of goods and services.
+COURSE OUTCOMES Upon s Upon successful completion of the course, the student will be able to: CO1 Gain a higher level of personal involvement and interest in understanding and solvingenvironmental problems.
+CO2 Comprehend environmental problems from multiple perspectives with emphasis onhuman modern lifestyles and developmental activities CO3 Demonstrate knowledge relating to the biological systems involved in the major globalenvironmental problems of the 21st century CO4 Recognize the interconnectedness of human dependence on the earth_s ecosystems CO5 Influence their society in proper utilization of goods and services.
 CO6 Learn the management of environmental hazards and to mitigate disasters and have aclear understanding of environmental concerns and follow sustainable development practices